Fixed Budget is No Harder Than Fixed Confidence in Best-Arm Identification up to Logarithmic Factors: Introduction

 \section{Introduction}

 The best-arm identification (BAI) problem, also known as pure exploration in multi-armed bandits, is one of the most basic forms of interactive machine learning.
-BAI has been successful in many applications including A/B testing, multivariate testing~\cite{katzsamuels20anempirical}, and hyperparameter optimization~\cite{li18hyperband}.
+BAI has been successful in many applications including A/B testing~\cite{Fiez2024Anduril}, multivariate testing~\cite{katzsamuels20anempirical}, heteroskedastic variance designs~\cite{Weltz2023heteroskedastic}, and hyperparameter optimization~\cite{li18hyperband}.
 In BAI, the learner is given $K$ arms.
 Each arm has an unknown reward distribution -- in particular, the mean reward is unknown and can be different across the arms.
 The learner sequentially interacts with the arms.
 At each time step $t$, the learner chooses an arm and receives a reward drawn from the chosen arm's reward distribution.
 The goal is to identify the arm with the highest mean reward as accurately as possible.
 Note that BAI can also be equipped with structural assumptions~\cite{huang17structured}.
 For example, linear bandits assume that the mean reward of each arm is a linear function of its observed feature vector.

 BAI comes with two flavors: the fixed-confidence setting (FC)~\cite{even-dar06action}, and the fixed-budget setting (FB)~\cite{audibert10best}.
-In FC, the learner is given the target failure rate $\dt\in(0,1)$ and pulls arms as many times as she wants until she can output an arm $\hat J \in [K]$ with a correctness guarantee: $\PP(\hJ\neq 1) \le \dt$.
+In FC, the learner is given the target failure rate $\dt\in(0,1)$ and pulls arms as many times as she wants until she can output an arm $\hat J \in [K]$ with a correctness guarantee: $\PP(\hJ\neq 1) \le \dt$ (where $1$ is the index of the unique best arm).
 The performance of an FC algorithm is typically analyzed by how fast it stops.
 In FB, the learner is given a sampling budget $B$ instead of the target failure rate and pulls arms at most $B$ times in total.
 Then, she outputs an estimated best arm $\hJ$.
 Unlike FC, the FB setting does not require the learner to provide a certification.
-While FC and FB have different tastes, the sample efficiency of the algorithm can both be summarized as so-called sample complexity.
+While FC and FB have different protocols and performance criteria, the sample efficiency of the algorithm can both be summarized as so-called sample complexity.
 Informally, the sample complexity is the amount of samples (i.e., budget) required until the estimated best arm $\hJ$ is correct with probability at least $1-\delta$ where $\delta$ is input to the algorithm for FC but can be set arbitrarily for FB.
 In this way, one can compare the sample efficiency guarantees from FC and FB algorithms.

 This raises an interesting research question: